 Voltaire did not understand the logic of Rousseau's argument ("Force is not right") and made the remark:

-«Quite the contrary.
-If it has the good right to regain its liberty, so there was no justification to take it away».
+"Quite the contrary.
+If it has the good right to regain its liberty, there was no justification to take it away."

 For Rousseau, man is not a social creature: "But the social order is a sacred right which is the basis of all other rights.
 Nevertheless, this right does not come from nature, and must therefore be founded on conventions."
-Voltaire makes an objection:
+Voltaire objects:

-At the beginning of the second chapter, Voltaire continues to argue with Rousseau about a social nature of man.
-Next to the statement of Rousseau "THE most ancient of all societies, and the only one that is natural, is the family", he wrote: «So, this right results from the nature of man»
+At the beginning of the second chapter, Voltaire continues to argue with Rousseau about man's social nature.
+Next to Rousseau's statement "the most ancient of all societies, and the only one that is natural, is the family", he writes:

 Voltaire argues with Rousseau about the law of war.
-Rousseau believes that, by nature, the people are not enemies of each other:
+Rousseau believes that, by nature, human beings are not enemies of each other,

 …But it is clear that this supposed right to kill the conquered is by no means deducible from the state of war.
 Men, from the mere fact that, while they are living in their primitive independence, they have no mutual relations stable enough to constitute either the state of peace or the state of war, cannot be naturally enemies.
 War is constituted by a relation between things, and not between persons; and, as the state of war cannot arise out of simple personal relations, but only out of real relations, private war, or war of man with man, can exist neither in the state of nature, where there is no constant property, nor in the social state, where everything is under the authority of the laws.

 Individual combats, duels and encounters, are acts which cannot constitute a state; while the private wars, authorised by the Establishments of Louis IX, King of France, and suspended by the Peace of God, are abuses of feudalism, in itself an absurd system if ever there was one, and contrary to the principles of natural right and to all good polity.